White Sox vs. Mariners Player Props Betting Odds

-You can find player prop bet odds for Julio Rodriguez, Luis Robert and others on the Seattle Mariners and Chicago White Sox heading into their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.
+Bookmakers have listed player props for Luis Robert and others when the Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!